4zv4l/miyoo-fetch/README.md

 # miyoo-fetch

-Fetch game file for the miyoo-mini plus
+Fetch file for the miyoo-mini plus

 ## usage